Skip to content

 Wireshark

 Wireshark is a network protocol analyzer which is often used in CTF challenges to look at recorded network traffic.
-Wireshark uses a filetype called PCAP to record traffic.
-PCAPs are often distributed in CTF challenges to provide recorded traffic history.
+Wireshark uses a filetype called .pcap, or "packet capture", to record traffic.

 Upon opening Wireshark, you are greeted with the option to open a PCAP or begin capturing network traffic on your device.